stangreg/Ignitron/README.md

 }
 ```

-As a guidance which effect and amp names can be used and in which order the parameters of each effect have to be given, please refer to
+As a guidance which effect and amp names can be used and in which order the parameters of each effect have to be given, please see below.

 #### FX parameter reference
 In order to know which effects are available with paramters, see below table.